Institute of Understanding

 This step becomes powerful only after Step 1 reduces the ego noise created by exhaustion, dysregulation, and self-attack.

-Outcome: more inner calm, stronger boundaries, clearer decision-making, less drifting.
+Outcome: stronger inner calm, clearer boundaries, and less drifting.

 Once your foundation is stable and your inner signal is clearer, you can create with less force.